HELVE/H_OVERVIEW/README.md

 ![](hitechcrime.png)

 **Personal Core Drive:** Make a contained narrative world for personal "bad programs".

-- each release is a chapter of the story that can be experienced in multitude of ways through many platforms
+- each album release is a chapter of the story that can be experienced in multitude of ways through many platforms
 - leave a mark on the world, take your future into your hands
-- express your emotions in order to contain them and use them (also the main lesson for people)
+- express your emotions in order to contain them and use them (main lesson for the audience)
 - have an audio microlabel with the most unique lore
 - create a transmedia universe that people can experience and interact with in any way they want